Lucky5683/ai-plant-disease-detection/README.md

 ## Project Purpose

-The main purpose of this project was to understand how computer vision and deep learning can be applied to image classification problems.
+The purpose of this project was to understand how computer vision and deep learning can be applied to image classification.

-Through this project, I worked with image preprocessing, CNNs, transfer learning, model evaluation, real-world testing, and deployment through Streamlit.
+Through this project, I worked with image preprocessing, CNNs, transfer learning, model evaluation, real-world testing, and deployment using Streamlit.

 ## Author